xbrowsersync/api/README.md

       ```
       mongo xBrowserSync -u $XBROWSERSYNC_DB_USER -p $XBROWSERSYNC_DB_PWD --eval 'db.bookmarks.remove({ lastAccessed: { $lt: new Date((new Date).setDate((new Date()).getDate() - 14)) } })'
       ```

-  4. Sign up for [Google reCAPTCHA](https://www.google.com/recaptcha/) to prevent abuse of your xBrowserSync service.

-    - Save the site and secret key values to add to the service configuration (see section 3 below).
-    - Add the domain that your service will be running on.
-    - Disable domain name validation (under Advanced Settings).

 ## 3. Edit xBrowserSync service configuration